oracle-samples/oltrain/content/tracks/ol/_index.md

 ---

 {{< lead >}}
+This track provides a place to explore Oracle Linux.
+{{< /lead >}}

-This track provides a place to explore Oracle Linux and help you grow your skill set through free videos, tutorials, and labs.
+Explore these sections to help you grow your skill set through free videos, tutorials, and labs.
 Whether you are working with traditional, cloud-based, or virtual environments, these skills will progress your knowledge into becoming a better Oracle Linux End-user, DevOps, or System Administrator.

-{{< /lead >}}
+{{< article link="/oltrain/playlists/" >}}

 ---